splo/vscode-bevy-inspector/README.md

 }
 ```

 By default the connection URL is `http://127.0.0.1:15702`.
-You can configure this under the "Bevy Inspector" settings group.
+You can configure this under the "Bevy Inspector" group in the VS Code settings.